smartlook/smartlook.github.io/_docs/sdk/ios.md

 |   `.enableCrashlytics`   |   `bool`   | When this option is set to `true`, Smartlook automatically adds a custom `SMARTLOOK SESSION URL` key to Crashlytics reports.
 Its value is URL of the recording made by Smartlook during or before the crash.                                                                                   |  `false`           |
 |      `.framerate`        |    `Int`  | Framerate of screen capturing in frames per second (ftp)                                                                                                |  `1`             |

+Other startup options are described in the respective sections.

 #### Framerate Option

 By our experience, default 1 fps framerate is quite sufficient for capturing user behaviour for analytics purposes.
 Increase the framerate if you need *smoother* recordings.